The number of people building their own home is at an all time high. But why self build and what’s involved?

 A: How long is a piece of string…

-The price to build your house depends on a number of factors, ground conditions is one, your specification of choice is another factor and also whether you decide to project manage the build yourself or employ a Contractor to organise the build program and trades for you.
+The price to build your house depends on a number of factors, ground conditions is one, your specification of choice is another factor and also whether you decide to project manage the build yourself or employ a contractor to organise the build program and trades for you.

 There are many tools online to help work out your overall budget.